Published 19 July 2021.

 The North Atlantic Oscillation index (500hPa index shown below) has been neutral or slightly positive for much of July but is again forecast to turn negative over the next week or two, although perhaps only briefly.
 The negative NAO is consistent with a blocked or non mobile pattern which can be anticyclonic or cyclonic over the UK depending on the location of the “blocked” high and low pressure centres.
 Indications are not strong in either direction.

 For Met Office information about the NAO see https://www.metoffice.gov.uk/weather/learn-about/weather/atmosphere/north-atlantic-oscillation

 Recent Climatology – SW England

-River flows in April 2021 were well below normal.
-Details can be found in the April 2021 Hydrological summary PDF
+UK River flows in June 2021 were well below normal except in the wetter South and SouthEast of England .
+Details can be found in the June 2021 Hydrological summary PDF

-Global Flood Awareness (updated) System.
-May forecast for the period May to August indicates slightly above normal flood risk for SW England.
+Global Flood Awareness (updated to version 3) July forecast for the period July to October indicates slightly above normal flood risk for SW England.
 Blue above normal flood risk, White (river in grey) normal and Orange below normal.

 A: 1: Stratosphere

 North polar stratospheric circulation is in “summer” mode as seen by the 10hPa and 50hPa analysis charts for the 16th July 1200UTC.